flynx/Sony-a9-bugs-and-suggestions/README.md

 ### Option to manually change H, M and L speeds for each shutter mode
-Currently H, M and L cont. drive modes are set to different speeds in different shutter modes, e.g. L is set to 5 fps in e-shutter and 2.5 fps in mechanical shutter, this makes changing shutter type require additionally resetting the drive mode to M and then back.
+Currently H, M and L cont. drive modes are set to different speeds in different shutter modes, e.g. L is set to 5 fps in e-shutter and 2.5 fps in mechanical shutter, effectively one setting that has two different behaviors, this makes changing shutter type require additionally resetting the drive mode to M and then back, if the situation requires a specific frame rate.

 Situations where it may be required to change the shutter type quickly may include:
-- screens in frame (some sports events, etc.)
+- Screens in frame (some sports events, etc.)
-- specific lighting situations (oscillating lights, like LEDs and Sodium vapor lamps)
+- Specific lighting situations (oscillating lights, like some PWM LEDs and Sodium vapor lamps)
+- Using flash

-Adding an option to change the speeds (within limits) for each shutter mode would enable setting L and M to same values for such situations.
+Adding an option to change the speeds (within obvious limits) for each shutter type would enable setting L and M to same values for such situations.
 This would also simplify setting specific fps values more appropriate for specific events independent of shutter type.